Over 50 years of combined experience

 Want to know how to beat a traffic offence?

-At LY Lawyers, we understand the effect the loss of a driver’s licence can have on your life.
+At LY Criminal Lawyers Sydney, we understand the effect the loss of a driver’s licence can have on your life.

 In order to assist you in understanding your options if your licence or liberty is at risk, our criminal lawyers have taken the time to compile information on a range of traffic offences as well as other traffic matters.
 Our website will show you how beat a traffic offence and the defences available to you.